Industries & Professions /

 Many social agencies and federal programs were developed after World War I. The Vocational Rehabilitation Act of 1920 resulted in the development of counseling and employment services for people with disabilities.
 Social security was established in the United States in the 1930s.
 The Prat-Smoot Act of 1931 established book programs for the blind, bringing Braille and recorded materials to regional libraries.

 Today, federal, state, and local governments spend hundreds of billions of dollars on social welfare programs in areas such as public aid, food stamps, medical insurance and assistance, and housing.
-Housing assistance, through such programs as low-income housing rent and housing costs subsidies, makes up less than 2 percent of the welfare budget.
+Housing assistance, through such programs as low-income housing rent and housing costs subsidies, makes up a small percentage of the welfare budget.
 Social security, employee disability, workers' compensation, and other social insurance programs receive more than half of the welfare budget.

 All these efforts have led to a thriving social services industry.
 Although new social problems develop every day, many current problems go unrecognized by society.
 Federal, state, and local governments work alongside many private and volunteer organizations to identify and offer solutions to these problems.

 Complete your Vault Profile and get seen by top employers